chem454/chem454.github.io/docs/course-information/syllabus.md

 ***Laboratory Behavior:*** Never bring food or drink into the laboratory.
 This includes sealed bottles and items inside backpacks – leave them outside the lab!
 Do not chew gum, use tobacco products, or apply cosmetics in the lab.
 Do not place personal items inside fume hoods or where they may come into contact with chemicals.
 Keep walkways clear of chairs, bookbags, etc.  Wash your hands before leaving lab, and never wear gloves or lab coats outside the lab!

 The sparing use of cell phones during lab sessions is permitted but discouraged.
 If you must, please use your cell phone outside the laboratory, and never leave an experiment unattended to do so!
+Likewise, do not place your cellphone in a fume hood or on a chemical bench!

-In an effort to maintain a productive work environment for all students, please refrain from playing music, videos, etc., in the classroom.
+In an effort to maintain a productive work environment for all students, please refrain from playing music, videos, etc., in the classroom/laboratory.

+***After-hours Instrument Access:*** You may occasionally want to conduct analyses outside of class time.
+The instrument lab is open from 9AM to 5PM M-F; please plan your work to fit within that time (it's OK to start a run at the end of the day and leave it to run overnight).
+If you are completing work outside of class you must work with a lab partner who is also familiar with the instrument you're working on.
+Likewise, please refrain from bringing guests into the instrument lab unless they have specifically passed the instrument safety training.
+If you will require significant help on the instrument please schedule a time to meet with your isntructor in advance.

 ***Pregnancy:*** Certain chemicals can have severe harmful effects on unborn children.
 Any student who is pregnant or might have become pregnant and wished to avoid these hazards should notify her TA or instructor before conducting any laboratory work so that proper safety precautions can be taken.